 Characteristics of Ideal Puzzles

-Large-scale models (more than 2,000 pieces) or rarer themed models that challenge persistence over several sessions Pieces with different shapes (“Irregular Cut” puzzles), images of famous works of art, panoramic photographs or more elaborate 3D versions Additional components, such as mechanical or light parts, increasing the complexity and uniqueness of the process
+Large-scale models (more than 2,000 pieces) or rarer themed models that challenge persistence over several sessions Pieces with different shapes (“Irregular Cut” puzzles), images of famous works of art, panoramic photographs or more elaborate 3D versions Additional components, such as mechanical or lighting parts, increasing the complexity and uniqueness of the process

 Main benefits

 It provides a prolonged and highly stimulating intellectual demand, requiring organization and patience.
 It facilitates the creation of decorative pieces (puzzles that, once completed, can be glued and framed), transforming them into design objects.
-It encourages the exchange of knowledge in online communities or in-person meetings of enthusiasts, establishing networks of coexistence and cooperation.
+It favors the exchange of knowledge in online communities or in-person meetings of enthusiasts, establishing networks of coexistence and cooperation.
 The satisfaction of completing a highly complex puzzle reinforces resilience and self-confidence, valuable characteristics for other areas of life.

-Cross-cutting tips on puzzles
+Cross-cutting puzzle tips

 Practical examples / recommendations